 The Company has an obligation to pay pension benefits to members of the defined benefit pension schemes.
-The cost of these benefits and the present value of the obligation depend on a number of factors including life expectancy, inflation, asset valuations and the discount on corporate bonds.
+The cost of these benefits and the present value of the obligation depend on a number of factors including inflation assumptions and the discount on corporate bonds.
 Management estimates these factors in determining the net pension obligation on the Statement of financial position and these estimates are based on recommendations from the Company's actuary, Aon.
 See note 21 for the disclosures relating to the defined benefit pension schemes.